andersganander/record_store/README.md

 The images used on the REAL Records web site are chosen to re-create the atmosphere of the real store.
 Nice images of vinyl records and vinyl players.

 ### Colours
 The colors used on the site are mainly black, white and red.
 Black is the natural and most common color of a vinyl record and therefore seems like a natural choice.
-It is used as a background color i the navigation bar and in the footer.
+It is used as a background color in the navigation bar and in the footer.

 ### Fonts
-The font "DymoFontInvers" is used to create a feeling of a rock/punk attitude and is used for headings and links in the navigation bar.
+The font Courier New is used in all texts and alson in headings and links in the nav bar.
+It's chosen for it's authenticity and it's retro feeling.

-For the normal text, courier new is used which also create a feeling of D. I. Y. as it reminds of the look of fanzines from the 80's.
+The font "DymoFontInvers" is used to create a feeling of a rock/punk attitude and is used in the form on the CONTACT page.

 ## Wireframes
 Wireframes were produced using Balsamiq.